 Project Description: Problem: Similar to the project for Miscellaneous Sidewalk and Curb Repair, this is an annual recurring funding request to plant trees and remove decaying ones.
 A determination has been made that trees both public and private are key to beauty and sustainability of the City.
 This effort is easier said than done, trees are dying at an alarming rate from insects, natural causes, storms and most importantly climate change causing drought conditions.
 Solution: The City has an aggressive plan to plant trees throughout the City and remove dying or dead trees too.
-Planting trees are included in just about every project whether it's a park or a streetscape.
-Also, large trees that are dying can become a safety hazard with dead branches falling or trees uprooting during storm events so it is imperative that funds are available to support this project.
+Tree planting is included in just about every project whether it's a park or a streetscape.
+Large dying trees can also become a safety hazard with dead branches falling or trees uprooting during storm events, so it is imperative that funds are available to support this project.

-FY2024 FY2025 FY2026 FY2027 FY2028 Total Recommen Projected Projected Projected Projected Five Year \$300,000 \$500,000 \$500,000 \$500,000 \$500,000 \$2,300,000
+FY2024 FY2025 FY2026 FY2027 FY2028 Total Adopted Projected Projected Projected Projected Five Year \$300,000 \$500,000 \$500,000 \$500,000 \$500,000 \$2,300,000